CP1401/Practicals/prac_02/README.md

 ![PyCharm full line completion settings](../images/PyCharm-Full-Line-Completion.png)

 **Here's a quick story to help illustrate the point.**

 Lindsay was working with a student in a prac recently whose code had some problems.
 He asked the student why they had chosen to implement the code that way, and the student replied:
 *"Not gonna lie, I just pressed Tab multiple times."*

-If you want to finish the job quickly, get AI to do it... but learn very little.
+* If you want to finish the job quickly, get AI to do it... but you will not learn much.
-If you want to learn and build your own skills, don't use AI and choose to learn all you can.
+* If you want to learn and build your own skills, don't use AI... but choose to learn all you can.

 While we're thinking about being more productive...
 A good way to organise your workspace is to put these instructions on one side of your screen, and your code (PyCharm) on the other side.
 Windows users can use the Windows key + arrow shortcuts for this.
-Now you don't have to waste time switching back and forth between these two screens!
+Now you don't have to waste time switching back and forth between these two windows!
 Drag the bar between your project files and your code so that you can see lots of code (or hide the project window altogether with Alt+1).

 ![Screen layout](../images/PyCharm-Screen-Layout.png)

-Got your windows organised?
+Got PyCharm configured and your windows organised?
 Let's keep going...

 ## Example